iliasam/Laser_tape_reverse_engineering/README.md

 This project describes my work about reverse engineering electronics of cheap "X-40" laser tape.

 Steps that I have done:
--Fully reverse engineered schematic of laser tape.
+- Fully reverse engineered schematic of laser tape.
--Captured data packets at I2C bus with logic analyzer.
+- Captured data packets at I2C bus with logic analyzer.
--Decoded that packets and get values of laser modulation frequencies.
+- Decoded that packets and get values of laser modulation frequencies.
--Write own firmware for that captures low frequency signal and send it to PC.
+- Write own firmware for that captures low frequency signal and send it to PC.
--Write own firmware for that captures signal and processing if using Goertzel algorithm.
+- Write own firmware for that captures signal and processing if using Goertzel algorithm.
 Phase difference results are send to PC.
--Main result: Write own firmware ('Firmware_dist_calculation_fast") that calculates distance to object.
+- Main result: Write own firmware ('Firmware_dist_calculation_fast") that calculates distance to object.
--Write C# PC utilities to process and show pesults.
+- Write C# PC utilities to process and show pesults.

 Main parts of laser tape are STM32F100C8T6 MCU, Si5351 dual PLL, APD (unknown type).